Formerly Unasked yet Common Questions2

 ActivityPub is also not the only way to decentralize, and we’re definitely considering other technologies.
 For example, we do foresee the possibility of integrating RSS in our custom feeds.
 In a similar way, Webhooks (which make it possible to receive notifications about BobaBoard activities on other services) are already a small part of our offerings.
 Our focus on embeds is also part of our decentralization strategy: by allowing people to pull content from other websites, BobaBoard can act as an aggregator rather than forcing all content creation to happen on its platform.

 We’re definitely on the lookout for creative ways to integrate with more services, including our own when hosted somewhere else (e.g. through the ability to embed our own content or RSS).
-If you’re passionate about this subject and would like to get involved, please reach out to us through our tech volunteering form, or via email.
+If you’re passionate about this subject and would like to get involved, please sign up for our volunteering newsletter to hear about upcoming volunteer opportunities, or reach out to us via email.

 Community Guidelines